-3. Ways Save on Food When Traveling by making Microwave Meals
+3. Ways to Save on Food When Traveling by making Microwave Meals

 Some hotels provide a microwave in the room or even in the lobby in the breakfast area that you can use to heat food.
-We have also found an inexpensive small microwave can you far more than the cost of purchasing one.
-The smaller ones will fit in a roll on size suitcase.
-While I wouldn’t personally fly with one I think they are great for road trip during longer stays to save money.
+We have also found an inexpensive small microwave that can you far more than the cost of purchasing one.
+The smaller ones will fit in a roll-on size suitcase.
+While I wouldn’t personally fly with the one I think they are great for a road trip during longer stays to save money.
 These Microwave Meals are cheap affordable options while traveling.
-Think Hot dogs, Ribs, Prepackaged meals and soups.
-Easy mac- Honestly some of my kids favorite meals.
+Think Hot dogs, Ribs, Prepackaged meals, and soups.
+Easy mac is- Honestly some of my kid’s favorite meals.

 4. Upgrade to Club Level

-Some resorts offer Club level rooms that you can either pay for or may be given as part of hotel status.
+Some resorts offer Club level rooms that you can either pay for or maybe give as part of your hotel status.
 Club lounges can provide breakfast afternoon snacks and even evening hors d’oeuvres, heavy enough for a light dinner.
-Think Cheese and fruit trays and 2-3 hot items sometimes pasta dishes or Chicken tenders, wings, pot stickers or other filling snacks.
-Honestly I enjoy it more than a dinner entrée.
+Think Cheese and fruit trays and 2-3 hot items sometimes pasta dishes or Chicken tenders, wings, potstickers, or other filling snacks.
+Honestly, I enjoy it more than a dinner entrée.

 We were given lounge access at the Hilton Waikiki for being Gold members status, which we received through one credit card.
 The Credit card also had a bonus which covered 3 nights free at the hotel.
 The lounge access provided a hot breakfast as well as evening hors d’oeuvres.
-The hors d’oeuvres consisted of a pasta and and a meat/pot stickers as well as cheese fruit and vegetables.
-This was plenty for a light dinner for us and we were able to enjoy some great Hawaiian Food at lunch time which is often cheaper than dinner prices.
+The hors d’oeuvres consisted of pasta and meat/potstickers as well as cheese fruit and vegetables.
+This was plenty for a light dinner for us and we were able to enjoy some great Hawaiian Food at lunchtime which is often cheaper than dinner prices.

-6. Sharing Meals is one of many Ways Save on Food When Traveling
+6. Sharing Meals is one of many Ways to Save on Food When Traveling

 It’s easy to think you need to order different entrees when eating out.
 There’s such a big selection why wouldn’t you.
 But do you cook 4 different meals for dinner each day?
 I don’t.
 So it isn’t really a big deal to share meals.
 Especially if it’s something everyone enjoys.

-In Vegas we were able to order a multi-course lunch from one of Gordon Ramsey’s Restaurant including his famous beef wellington.
+In Vegas, we were able to order a multi-course lunch from one of Gordon Ramsey’s restaurants including his famous beef wellington.
 The Lunch special was $65 compared to over $100 for a similar option at Hell’s Kitchen for dinner.
-The meal came with French onion soup, Beef Wellington with potatoes and veggies and a toffee cake for dessert.
-The meal was more than enough for us to share infact the kids helped us finish dessert and we didn’t even touch the wings we had orderd in addition to the combo.
+The meal came with French onion soup, Beef Wellington with potatoes and veggies, and a toffee cake for dessert.
+The meal was more than enough for us to share in fact the kids helped us finish dessert and we didn’t even touch the wings we had ordered in addition to the combo.